developer

 new plenigo.SSO(config).register();

-You may wonder about the token process: If you register as a new user, you have to validate email address with a token plenigo sends to the new registered email.
+You may wonder about the token process: If you register as a new user, you have to validate email address with a token Frisbii Media sends to the new registered email.
 If you want to implement a different process, you can use your own implementation.
 Simply add a verification url to the process.
-You will find this url in the email templates in plenigo backend to be able to start your very own process right here. plenigo SSO starts in an iframe and needs some Javscript to start:
+You will find this url in the email templates in Frisbii Media backend to be able to start your very own process right here.
+Frisbii Media SSO starts in an iframe and needs some Javascript to start:

 // Checkout finishes with a javascript-Event one have to listen to